boban-radeski/CSS-Only-Tooltips/README.md

 ## Include style.scss into your SASS module architecture
   For example: ``` @include style.scss ``` in your main SCSS file, for example main.scss

-  In style.scss there are variables the helps to configure the tooltip according to our or design needs:
+  In style.scss there are variables the helps to configure the tooltip according to your design needs:
   <dl>
      <dt> $tooltip-width: `200px; `</dt>
      <dt> $tooltip-animation: ` all .2s ease-in-out; ` </dt>